 You can also advance to a difficult workout by positioning your feet farther from your hands.
 Stiffening your elbows will ultimately place more emphasis on your triceps as you raise your body each time.
 Inclined pushups can be tackled in a much easier way on a treadmill if you don’t have an elevated platform in your gym.

-Whether you’re short on space in your gym or tired of running for long hours, alternative treadmill workouts are what you need to hype things up a notch.
+Whether you’re short on space in your gym or tired of running for long hours, alternative treadmill workouts are what you need to hype things up a notch, and not just burn calories, but entertain yourself as well.
 Don’t be scared to try out these exercise sets because a small change goes a long way.
 Side shuffles, walking lunges, inclined pushups, and so much more – all await you in your next workout session!